dchosnek/build-puzzle-dictionary/README.md

 { 'HE', 'KICK', 'MY', 'S', 'SIDE' }
 ```

 "Sidekick" is a real word that should not be hyphenated, and this logic will not capture that word.
+The hope is that with over 600,000 blogs, the words "sidekick" will appear in another blog without the hyphen and it will be captured there.

+## Verify words are real words

 These blogs are written by people with different styles.
 They use hyphens in the wrong places, but they also intentionally misspell words for emphasis: